-Application : Applied.
+Application Applied.

-Explanation on application of the practice : The Board has a RC, whose TOR deals with its authority, including inter alia recommending to the Board the framework and policies governing the remuneration of the Directors, Chief Executive Officer, senior management officers and other material risk takers.
+Explanation on application of the practice The Board has a RC, whose TOR deals with its authority, including inter alia recommending to the Board the framework and policies governing the remuneration of the Directors, CEO, senior management officers and other material risk takers.
 The TOR of the RC is published on the Company's Website.

-Explanation for departure :
+Explanation for departure

-Large companies are encouraged to complete quired to complete the columns below.
-Non-large companies are e columns below.
+Large companies are i encouraged to complete t equired to complete the columns below.
+Non-large companies are he columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe